Global COVID-19 Health Advisory

 Unvaccinated Australians are strongly discouraged from international travel due to the health risks.

 You're at greater risk of contracting COVID-19 if you're unvaccinated.
 Sudden outbreaks of COVID-19 pose an added risk to you, particularly in destinations with low vaccination coverage.
 Health services can also be difficult to access.

-You should reconsider your need to travel if you’re:
+Reconsider your need to travel if you are:

 - not vaccinated against COVID-19

 If you still choose to travel, take all possible precautions to avoid contracting the virus.
 This may include:

 - limiting social interactions, particularly in indoor settings

 - ensuring physical distancing